 They need to know if you have any of these conditions:

-- an unusual or allergic reaction to anakinra, other medicines, foods, dyes, or preservatives
+- An unusual or allergic reaction to anakinra, other medications, foods, dyes, or preservatives

 Overdosage: If you think you have taken too much of this medicine contact a poison control center or emergency room at once.

 NOTE: This medicine is only for you.
 Do not share this medicine with others.

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.